Integrative Psychiatry

 Mental health

-This approach does not focus on treating only one's mental illness.
+A mental health approach does not focus on treating only one's mental illness.
 If someone is anxious, ridding the person of anxiety isn't the end goal.
 Instead, the goal is to help individuals achieve mental health and wellness in multiple areas.
-An integrative approach can prevent future mental health challenges and improve quality of life.
+An integrative approach may prevent future mental health challenges and improve quality of life.

 Healthy relationships